AlexGalhardo/notes-api-clean-architecture.alexgalhardo.com/readme.md

 - This is a updated version of the original:
    - Source code reference: <https://github.com/otaviolemos/thewisepad-core>
    - From the book/course: <https://www.otaviolemos.com.br/>
+- This code is a great reference to learn tests and clean architecture principles

 ## Development Setup Local